 If the linker cannot recognize the format of an object file, it will assume that it is a linker script.
 A script specified in this way augments the main linker script used for the link (either the default linker script or the one specified by using '-T').
 This feature permits the linker to link against a file which appears to be an object or an archive, but actually merely defines some symbol values, or uses INPUT or GROUP to load other objects.
-Specifying a script in this way merely augments the main linker script, with the extra commands placed after the main script; use the '-T' option to replace the default linker script entirely, but note the effect of the INSERT command.
+Note that specifying a script in this way merely augments the main linker script; use the '-T' option to replace the default linker script entirely.
 See Chapter 3 [Scripts], page 35.